 You may say that we have been using animals for our clothing for millennia: even the Native Americans did it!
 Yes, they did, but not on the epic and massive scale that our culture does today, and not just so that someone could acquire a superficial sense of status by owning a pair of shoes with a certain label.
 Furthermore, just like we know we can get all the nutrients we need eating a vegan diet, we know that there are now vegan alternatives to leather that don’t entail the suffering of helpless animals.

 Prior to becoming vegan, I hadn’t really thought much about my shoes and where the materials came from.
 In fact, I don’t think it ever really registered that I was walking around wearing animal hide.
 If I did think about it, I probably assumed that the animals who were being killed for leather, like those killed for meat, were treated humanely until anesthetized and slaughtered (note to my readers: never assume anything).
 This “ignorance is bliss” phase ended when I learned of the horrors in factory farming and decided to become vegan.
-After being vegan for 3 or 4 months, I remember looking in my closet and feeling disgusted by the leather in my bags and shoes that I had previously been totally unaware of.
-I gradually started giving away my shoes and bags to friends and family.
+After being vegan for a few months, I remember looking in my closet and feeling disgusted by the leather in my bags and shoes that I had previously been totally unaware of.
+I decided that I would slowly start building up my collection of vegan shoes and accessories, and eventually give my leather shoes and bags to friends and family.
 In the meantime, I started researching places to purchase vegan shoes…and realized how entrenched and insidious leather is to the fashion industry (not to mention wool and down, but that’s another blog post).

 Tips on buying shoes